LinkedIn tip to stop video auto-play arguments

 Suddenly, a voice booms over your speaker, “Oil prices have risen for the third day in trading…” and you get a look from your spouse / partner that can burn through coal, occasionally followed by a pillow to the head!

 Allow me to spare any arguments with this LinkedIn tip.

 You have been a victim of the new LinkedIn auto-play feature.
 The feature that saves you the eternity of clicking a video you want to watch, by playing EVERY video in your newsfeed for you – without even asking.

 Yes, many of us have experienced this gift of technology at non-ideal moments.

 If you would like to choose what videos are played, I have a quick and painless solution for you.
 We can turn off the well-intentioned auto-play feature in a mere two clicks.

-Unlike most Social Media websites, this is super easy.
+Unlike in most Social Media websites, this is super easy.